 Mindful shopping takes one or more of these into account.
 When you pause before buying something and weigh one of these factors, you’re practicing mindful shopping.

-Here are a few reasons people practice mindful shopping:
+Here are a few reasons you might want to practice mindful shopping:

 - Environmental sustainability